majkabio/DENV-metagenomics/README.md

 # DENV-metagenomics
-de novo assembly and classification of sequences generated with metagenomics workflow
+de novo assembly using canu and classification of assembled contigs with Kraken2, diamond blastx and blastn